ucsb-pstat215/web/index.md

 ## Slides and Recordings <a name="recordings"></a>

 All lecture material including slides will be posted after class on the cloud server.
 Recordings of any remote lectures will also be posted.
+Lecturers will be in person and not recorded, unless stated otherwise.